15 Important High Emotional Intelligence Benefits

 Romero-Mesa, J., Peláez-Fernández, M. A., & Extremera, N. (2021).
 Emotional intelligence and eating disorders: a systematic review.
 Eating and weight disorders: EWD, 26(5), 1287–1301.

-11. Less Likely to Smoke, or Abuse of Alcohol and Drugs
+11. Less Likely to Smoke, or Abuse Alcohol and Drugs

 Connection between emotional intelligence and smoking, drinking, drugs

-And, lower emotional intelligence is correlated with challenges in maintaining sobriety and quitting smoking.
-Emotional growth can stunt out at whatever age someone started using substances to cope.
-When I work with clients on quitting unhealthy habits, I always like to start with emotion skills.
+Emotional growth can stunt out at whatever age someone begins using substances to cope.
+When I work with clients on quitting unhealthy habits, I always like to start by working on emotion skills.

 Leite, K. P., Martins, F. M. P., Trevizol, A. P., Noto, J. R. S., & Brietzke, E. (2019).
 A critical literature review on emotional intelligence in addiction.
 Trends in psychiatry and psychotherapy, 41(1), 87–93.